GodisE/Project-1-game/README.md

 timer runs  out
 2. click on each image and remember where it is, try to find a match to that picture
 3. This game is all about memory!
 So try and remember where the images are placed
+4. There are 8 cards, meaning there are 4 pairs of pictures.
+Find them all before the timer runs out to win the game!

 ## WIREFRAMES
 ![alt text](WireframeStartingPage.png.png)